How to List Language Skills on Your Resume (2025)

 LinkedIn language rating system

-LinkedIn has its widely-used language scale based on the ILR language rating system.
+LinkedIn’s widely used language scale is based on the ILR language rating system.
 The LinkedIn language scale is simple and easy to understand.
-It consists of 5 groups: Elementary Proficiency, Limited Working Proficiency, Professional Working Proficiency, Full Professional Proficiency and Native or Bilingual.
+It consists of five groups: Elementary Proficiency, Limited Working Proficiency, Professional Working Proficiency, Full Professional Proficiency and Native or Bilingual.
 You can find this by visiting View Profile > Add profile section > Additional > Add languages.

 We recommend creating a separate resume section to showcase your language skills.
 As a recruiter scans your resume, a “Language Skills” section will quickly grab their eye and inform them you’re multilingual.